eslamelgourany/imageython/README.md

 4. [Results](#results)

 ### Installation <a name="installation"></a>
 - Download and install a recent version of Python Anaconda distribution.
+(The package depends on os, opencv and scipy)
 - pip install imageython

 ### Project Motivation <a name="motivation"></a>